Christian Democratic Party (Norway): LGBT rights

 On LGBT issues, the party supports permitting same-sex couples to live together but opposes same-sex marriage and adoption rights.
-The party has criticized the Polish government's policy towards LGBT people, and supported the Norwegian government’s decision to withdraw financial support to Polish municipalities that have declared themselves as LGBT-free zones.
-The party's leader at the time, Kjell Ingolf Ropstad, stated: "To not be discriminated against because of one’s sexual orientation is a fundamental human right.
+The party has criticized the Polish government's policy towards LGBT people, and supported the Norwegian government's decision to withdraw financial support to Polish municipalities that have declared themselves as LGBT-free zones.
+The party's leader at the time, Kjell Ingolf Ropstad, stated: "To not be discriminated against because of one's sexual orientation is a fundamental human right.
 Therefore, it is important that the government now is clear about the terms of receiving financial support through the EEA funds.
 We want to support a policy that protects diversity and freedom."
 The party maintains neutrality on the issue of gay clergy, calling that an issue for the Church.
+As of 2024, the party promotes anti-gender and anti-trans rhetoric, attacking what they refer to as "gender ideology."

-Foreign poicy
+Foreign policy

 In foreign policy, the party marks itself as a supporter of NATO and the European Economic Area (EEA) but they oppose Norwegian membership in the European Union (EU).
-The party supports Norway’s signature and ratification of the UN Treaty on the Prohibition of Nuclear Weapons and want stricter rules for Norwegian arms sales abroad.
+The party supports Norway's signature and ratification of the UN Treaty on the Prohibition of Nuclear Weapons and want stricter rules for Norwegian arms sales abroad.
+The party is supportive of Israel and Ukraine in the Russo-Ukrainian War.